 State Law and Negligence

 A common term used in describing boating accidents is negligence.
 Simply stated, negligence is defined as culpable conduct that a person engages in that falls short what a reasonable, responsible person would or would not do in a given situation.
 Boating operators have what is known as a “Duty of Care” to those around them to ensure their safety.
-When this duty is breached, that person is said to have been negligent and the victim of negligence has the right to retain a Kansas City boating accident lawyer to help him or her recover damages.
+When this duty is breached, that person is said to have been negligent and the victim of negligence has the right to retain a Kansas City boat accident lawyers to help him or her recover damages.

-While many negligent behaviors can contribute to Kansas City boating accidents, several common situations generally arise.
+While many negligent behaviors can contribute to Kansas City boat accidents, several common situations generally arise.
 The Coast Guard reports that the following remains the most significant causation for boating accidents:

 - Operator Inattention